 You should go with your personal preferences.
-The opinion for gloves for parkour is divided.
-The general idea is that gloves should never be worn for Parkour.
+The opinion for gloves for parkour/free running is divided.
+The general idea is that gloves should be worn for Parkour.
 Usually, they are used to enhance grip and provide protection.
-Many feel that wearing gloves while parkouring can take away the experience and even affect the performance in many cases.
+Some feel that wearing gloves while parkouring can take away the experience and even affect the performance in many cases.

 There are others that believe that wearing them for Parkour can enhance the experience and provide much-needed safety.
-Some of the main reasons provided for not using Parkour Gloves are:
+Some of the main reasons provided for not using gloves while training include:

-- Grip: Many Parkour participants has an opinion that gauntlet provide better grip than a bare hand but, at the same time, some are against the view.
+- Grip: Many Parkour participants has an opinion that gloves provide better grip than a bare hand but, at the same time, some are against the view.

 - Sensitivity: Many are of the opinion that wearing gloves can reduce the sensitivity of the hands, and it may reduce control.